How Much Is My Website Worth? (Website Valuation Guide)

 Many potential buyers will be turned off if your site depends on PBNs or other toxic backlinks.
 A smaller pool of potential buyers leads to a lower valuation.

-You may still be able to sell the site, but the value of the site will most likely be significantly lower than it would have been without those links.
+You may still be able to sell the site, but its value will most likely be significantly lower than it would have been without those links.

 3. Dependence on One Stream of Revenue

-If your site relies heavily on a single source of income, that can be a deterrent for potential buyers.
-The site’s profit could be significantly impacted if something happens to that single source.
+If your site relies heavily on a single source of income, potential buyers may be deterred.
+If that source is threatened, the site’s profit could be significantly impacted.

 For example, Amazon has decreased affiliate commissions a few times over the years.
 When that happens, the profit of Amazon affiliate sites decreases, and so does their value.